zainshafiq/zainshafiq/README.md

 [![](https://visitcount.itsvg.in/api?id=zainshafiq&icon=0&color=0)](https://visitcount.itsvg.in)

-👋 Hi, I’m @zainshafiq, welcome to the readme file about me!
+Hi 👋, I’m @zainshafiq, welcome to the readme file about me!
 In this document, you'll learn about my background as a Software Systems Engineering graduate and my role as a Junior Front End Developer at REKA, an R&D company based in Malaysia.

-## Background
+## :trollface: Background

 I am a Software Systems Engineering graduate from the University of Regina in Saskatchewan, Canada.
 Currently, I am working at REKA, where our primary focus is delivering digital technologies and automation solutions to organizations.